Shakthi/rebuild/README.md

 Development
 ------
-- MacOSX/Xcode is only development platform for now.
+- MacOSX/Xcode is the only development platform for now.